 In February 2020, Strategic successfully applied for mineral reservations over the Mustavaara mine area in Finland and signed a definitive agreement with the bankruptcy estate of Ferrovan Oy ("Ferrovan") to acquire all of the intellectual property, core samples and storage facilities associated with Mustavaara.

-For the three-month and six-month periods ended December 31, 2023 and 2022 (Unaudited)
+For the three-month periods ended September 30, 2023 and 2022 (Unaudited)

 (expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)

 10. Property, plant and equipment